jonashackt/mac-to-linux/README.md

 There are a multitude of options available: https://github.com/bayasdev/envycontrol?tab=readme-ov-file#some-examples

+Especially, there are options like:

+* `--coolbits XY`: Coolbits support for GPU overclocking (not relevant for me :) )
+* `--rtd3`: PCI-Express Runtime D3 (RTD3) Power Management support for Turing and later
+* `--force-comp` (force composition pipeline): which can be used to prevent tearing on external screens https://github.com/Askannz/nvidia-force-comp-pipeline

+> For more info check out the envycontrol FAQ https://github.com/bayasdev/envycontrol/wiki/Frequently-Asked-Questions

 If you want to revert anything envycontrol configured, run:

 ```shell
 sudo envycontrol --reset
 ```

+### Switch graphics mode in settings UI: Combine envycontrol with GNOME extension

 BUT the best: envycontrol works together with the GNOME profile selector https://github.com/LorenzoMorelli/GPU_profile_selector and we get a cool GUI switcher integrated into the GNOME settings bar.